FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Methods

 \subsection{Data}

 ERA5 stands as the fifth iteration of the ECMWF reanalysis dataset, offering a rich array of surface and upper-air variables.
 It operates at a remarkable temporal resolution of 1 hour and a horizontal resolution of approximately 31 km, covering data from January 1950 to the present day \cite{hersbach2020era5}.
 Recognized for its expansive temporal and spatial coverage coupled with exceptional accuracy, ERA5 stands as the most comprehensive and precise reanalysis archive globally.
-In our study, we utilize daily statistics derived from the 1-hourly ERA5 dataset, which maintains a spatial resolution of $1.5^\circ$ ($121\times240$ latitude-longitude grid points).
+In our study, we utilize daily statistics derived from the 1-hourly ERA5 dataset, which has a spatial resolution of $1.5^\circ$ (comprising $121\times240$ latitude-longitude grid points) and a temporal resolution of 1 day.
+It serves as the sole data source for training the FuXi-S2S model.

-Alongside the ERA5 reanalysis data, a newly developed OLR dataset called the Climate Prediction Center (CPC) OLR (CBO) has emerged.
+Evaluating MJO predictions against MJO indices derived from satellite observed OLR data is a common practice.
+Therefore, alongside the ERA5 reanalysis data, a newly developed OLR dataset called the Climate Prediction Center (CPC) OLR (CBO) has emerged.
 Spanning from 1991 to the present day, this dataset undergoes near real-time updates.
-While showing slight differences in magnitude compared to the US National Oceanic and Atmospheric Administration (NOAA) Advanced Very High-Resolution Radiometer (AVHRR) OLR, the CBO dataset notably exhibits a high level of similarity in both pattern and magnitude of anomalies.
-In our work, we utilize the CBO data, possessing a spatial resolution of 1\textdegree, as the ground truth for OLR to identify MJO events.
-Furthermore, for the assessment of rainfall in the Pakistan region, observed rainfall data are sourced from the Global Precipitation Climatology Project (GPCP) dataset \cite{adler2018global}.
+While showing slight differences in magnitude compared to the U.S. National Oceanic and Atmospheric Administration (NOAA) Advanced Very High-Resolution Radiometer (AVHRR) OLR, the CBO dataset notably exhibits a high level of similarity in both pattern and magnitude of anomalies.
+In our research, we utilize the CBO data, which has a spatial resolution of 1\textdegree and a temporal resolution of 1 day.
+This data serves as the ground truth for OLR in the identification and verification of MJO events.
+Furthermore, for the assessment of rainfall in the Pakistan region, observed rainfall data are sourced from the GPCP dataset \cite{adler2018global}.
+It is noteworthy that the MJO indices derived from ERA5 OLR data closely align with those derived from CBO OLR data.